 Drafting and architectural design are mostly done on computers nowadays, so powerful laptops and desktops are a must in the architectural field.
 These devices must be powerful and capable enough to handle walkthroughs in 3DS Max, viewports of large designs and models in various CAD software, and so on.

 That said, it’s not really necessary to invest in the most powerful and most expensive workstation.
-While they may be nice to work and play with, those in the architecture industry can definitely work with a somewhat more affordable but just as capable laptop for architecture.
+While they may be nice to work and play with, those in the architecture industry can definitely work with a somewhat more affordable but just as capable laptop for architecture students and architects.

 There are lots of amazing options when it comes to the best laptops for architects.
 We’re not even talking about $3,000 laptops, rather, more affordable selections that are well designed and portable enough while also offering the amount of power you need for your job.

 Hence, finding a suitable laptop within your budget is easy enough, as long as you don’t make these common mistakes:

 - Not getting the right graphics card for your model size

 - Choosing a resolution that is too high or too low